People

 Emerging trends in pay transparency laws

-According to a report from the Institute for Women's Policy Research, only 17% of private organizations practiced pay transparency a few years ago.
+According to a report from the Institute for Women's Policy Research, only 17 percent of private organizations practiced pay transparency a few years ago.
 However, that percentage is growing fast, often due to legislation requiring it.

 3 ways to prepare for pay transparency

 Whether pay transparency laws are already required where you're located or not, there's a good chance they're coming in some form.
-Here are three methods to help you prepare.
+Below are three methods that can help you prepare:

 1. Evaluate your existing compensation structure

 Many businesses aren't ready to share salary ranges publicly because they don't have their house in order.
-Pay discrimination due to gender, race and ethnicity are obvious issues.
-However, discrepancies can also stem from a manager favoring one employee over another, or giving family members the same job title but a preferential salary.
-And of course, there are legitimate reasons for differences in pay, such as different responsibilities, seniority, cost-of-living considerations or giving an employee a raise to dissuade them from accepting a competing job offer.
+Pay discrimination due to gender, race and ethnicity is an obvious issue.
+However, discrepancies can also stem from a manager favoring one employee over another or giving family members the same job title but a preferential salary.
+And, of course, there are legitimate reasons for differences in pay, such as different responsibilities, seniority, cost-of-living considerations or giving an employee a raise to dissuade them from accepting a competing job offer.

 2. Base compensation on data — not opinions

-To ensure your existing compensation structures are ready for prime time, you need access to reliable benchmarking data.
-While you can always look at the job boards to see what other businesses are paying, Contractor points out that basing your compensation on anecdotal evidence won't necessarily ensure your compensation is where it needs to be.
+You need access to reliable benchmarking data to ensure your existing compensation structures are ready for prime time.
+While you can always look at the job boards to see what other businesses are paying, Contractor said that basing your compensation on anecdotal evidence won't necessarily ensure your pay is where it needs to be.

-"Ideally you want to use a resource that can provide current market data based on your industry, location and role," Contractor notes.
-"At ADP, we have benchmarking data, so that's something our clients can take advantage of to see how they stack up against other organizations.
-There are several tools out there that can confirm if you are on the right track or not, just make sure you are looking at true workforce data as opposed to opinions."
+"Ideally, you want to use a resource that can provide current market data based on your industry, location and role," Contractor said.
+"At ADP, we have benchmarking data, which our clients can use to see how they stack up against other organizations.
+Several tools out there can confirm if you are on the right track or not.
+Just ensure you are looking at true workforce data instead of opinions."

 If you realize your organization is paying below market, you may need to create a plan on how you can quickly shift your current pay structure.